abirdinhere/COVID-is-not-over/README.md

 Long COVID is one of the biggest reasons to observe and maintain appropriate social distancing measures.
 See the [Long COVID page](docs/Long_COVID.md) for infographics and links to sources.

+## You might not know...
+Did you know your pets can get COVID from you?

 ## Preventative measures
 Obvs vaccine and stuff. talk about it being airborne, when and where to mask, when and where to test Mask indoors, when walking down busy streets, at drive-thrus.
 Think, "if someone around me was smoking a cigarette, would I be able to smell it?" and if the answer is yes, COVID can hang in the air much like stale cigar smoke.
 It can be present hours after the air is initially exposed to it.